 First reaction from people who knew me before I started on my natural healing journey is “waou!
 You’ve lost weight!”
-And that is how the whole conversation about how I’ve lost 33 pounds begins.
+And that is how the whole conversation about how I’ve lost 33 pounds and how my whole natural healing journey started begins.

 I didn't think I was overweight

 I knew that I was gaining a little bit of weight each year since I was 18.
 I gained about 4 pounds a year for no particular reason.
 But I wasn’t really worried about it because my mom and many people around me told me that it was normal to gain weight as I was getting older.

 One night, back in October 2017, as I was talking to my new friend Manon about my joint pain, fatigue, and the huge impact my ankylosing spondylitis was having on both my personal and professional life, she advised me to go see her nutritionist, to check with him about food intolerances.
 Coincidentally, at that time, I had already been reading a lot about this subject and I was ready to give it a try.